Rajya Sabha 2020: With assets worth Rs 25,77,75,79,180, he is the richest of the new lot

 Other details:

-30 (48%) MPs have declared their age to be between 31 and 60 years while 32 (52%) MPs have declared their age to be between 61 and 90 years.
-The oldest MP is H. D. Devegowda aged 87 years from Karnataka and the youngest MP is Mausam Noor aged 40 from West Bengal.
+30 (48 per cent) MPs have declared their age to be between 31 and 60 years while 32 (52 per cent) MPs have declared their age to be between 61 and 90 years.
+The oldest MP is H D Devegowda aged 87 years from Karnataka and the youngest MP is Mausam Noor aged 40 from West Bengal.